KyleKing/recipes/docs/meals/sweet_potato_chickpea_and_spinach_curry.md

 ## Recipe

 - Prep the onions and sweet potatoes.
 Start the rice
-- Heat 2 tbsps of oil in a large pot over medium heat
+- Heat 2 Tbsps of oil in a large pot over medium heat
 - Saute the onions with the curry paste.
 Cook for 10m until soft and golden
 - Add the ginger, coriander, sweet potato, chickpeas, tomatoes, and 200 ml water to the pan.
 Bring to a boil
     - Reduce the heat to a simmer, then cover and cook for 10-15 min